theory/justatheory/content/post/markup/plain-text-figures.md

 A couple weeks ago, I implemented [JSON Feed] for *Just a Theory* (subscribe [here]).
 A nice feature of the format is that support for plain text content in addition to the expected HTML content.
-It reminds me of the [Daring Fireball] plain text feature: kust append `.text` to any post to see its [Markdown] representation, [like this].
+It reminds me of the [Daring Fireball] plain text feature: just append `.text` to any post to see its [Markdown] representation, [like this].
 I'm a sucker for plain text, so followed suit.
 Now you can read the [wedding anniversary post] in plain text simply by [appending `copy.text`] to the URL (or via the JSON Feed).